StuPro-TOSCAna/stupro_toscana_vorprojekt/doc/toscalite/spec.md

 ```
 **Explanation:**
 * ``Type`` - This defines the node type.
 In TOSCAlite only two types are allowed. (``service`` and ``machine``)
 * ``Name`` - This defines the node name.
-A node's name is used to uniquely identify the node in the topology.
-It is the node's primary identifier.
+A nodes name is used to uniquely identify the node in the topology.
+It is the nodes primary identifier.
 Node names are only allowed to contain the following characters ``abcdefghijklmnopqrstuvwxyz-_1234567890``
-* ``Properties`` -  This block defines the node's properties.
+* ``Properties`` -  This block defines the nodes properties.
 It has to contain property elements, each with an attribute Key.
 The attribute key is required to be a lower-case name without spaces (allowed characters `abcdefghijklmnopqrstuvxyz`).

 The ``Type`` and ``Name`` elements are always required. ``Properties`` are mandatory in machine nodes and optional in service nodes.